zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 In many cases, git will just refuse to update and tell you there are some conflicts need you to handle manually.
 If you don't check the consloe log, you will think your SD webui is updated, but it is not.

 ### Request, Scan or Get model info failed
-This extension is stable.
-So, the reason for this most likely is your internet connection to Civitai API service.
+Usually the reason for this most likely is the connection to Civitai API service failed.
+This can be for a number of reasons.

-Civitai is not as stable as those rich websites, it can be down or refuse your API connection.
+Sometimes Civitai can be down or refuse your API connection.
 Civitai has a connection pool setting.
 Basicly, it's a max connection number that civitai can have at the same time.
-So, if there are already too manny connections on civitai, it will refuse your API connection.
+So if there are already too manny connections on civitai, it will refuse your API connection.

 In those cases, the only thing you can do is just wait a while then try again.
+I suggest making a cup of tea!

 ### Get Wrong model info and preview images from civitai
 A bad news is, some models are saved with a wrong sha256 in civitai's database.
 Check here for more detail: